Astro4Dev Mobility grants

 Background: This mobility funding has the goal of establishing or nurturing research, educational and/or development related collaborations between the United Kingdom (UK) and countries where astronomy research is not well established.

 Who can apply?
-Scientists, engineers or educators either based in the UK, or who will travel to the UK.
+Scientists, engineers or educators (including graduate students) either based in the UK, or who will travel to the UK or the EAS meeting in 2020.

 Terms (Please read before applying for funding):